nadira30/kelp_segmentation/README.md

 The dice loss is defined by:
 $$ DiceLoss(y, p) = 1 - (2 * (y * p) + 1) / (y + p + 1) $$

-○ (10pt) Contribution: ■ Why do you expect your approach to work better than what people have done before?
-What does your work contribute? • E.g., If you are building a new method on top of prior work, what component is new?
-If you are re-using methods on new application areas, clearly specify that no one has tried these approaches for this application. ○ (10pt) Intuition: ■ Explain why you expect your approach to work to solve the limitation of the literature described in your related work.
+##### Contribution:
-The main purpose of our project was to tackle current issues specified by previous Kelp detection algorithms such as  the potential interference of occasional clouds in the detection of kelp forests due to changes in reflectance and the high variability in the spatial patterns of kelp forests.
+The main purpose of our project was to tackle current issues specified by previous Kelp detection algorithms such as
+the potential interference of occasional clouds in the detection of kelp forests due to changes in reflectance and the high variability in the spatial patterns of kelp forests.
 We expect a UNet architecture to perform better because of its data efficiency requiring fewer training samples compared to other image segmentation algorithms.
 Also, the skip connection functionality of UNET enables the model to capture fine details and contextual information for precisely detecting kelp.
 Furthermore, UNET has been specifically designed for image segmentation purposes and thus allows accurate representation of kelp patches within the image.

 We expected our approach to solve the limitations of the literature by using data augmentation during the training to enhance the model's robustness to cloud interference and spatial variability in kelp patterns.
 Our model would also be robust to variability due to the skip connections and multi-level mature extraction provided by the UNET.
 By learning from diverse examples, the model can accurately differentiate kelp and other elements, even in images with varying spatial patterns (including clouds).

-○ (10pt) Visuals: ■ Provide a diagram that helps to explain your approach.
-This diagram could describe your approach pipeline, a key component you are introducing, or another visual that you feel helps best explain what you need to convey your approach.
+##### Visuals:  Approach pipeline

 |![UNET diagram]()